HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf232.md

 === "Containers"
     You can now translate the HCL DX Help Center in real-time to two additional languages: German and French.
 To switch languages, click the language switcher dropdown on the top-right corner of any DX Help Center page and select your desired language.

+### New How-to articles now available

+=== "Containers"
+    A new batch of How-to articles has been migrated from ServiceNow to the HCL DX Help Center.
+For more information, refer to the [How-to articles](../../guide_me/howto/index.md) section.

 ### WAS, JDK, and iFix versions